OSCC-Project/iMCP/README.md

 ## Configuration
 ### Usage with VS Code
 you can add it to a file called `.vscode/mcp.json` in your workspace.
-The github Copilot extension will automatically detect and use this configuration.The iEDA Path need to be set in the environment variable.
+The github Copilot extension will automatically detect and use this configuration.The iEDA Path need to be set in the environment variable according to your locol iEDA path.

 - Using pip installation
+The python need choose iMCP/.venv/bin/python as the python interpreter.

 ```json
 {